Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/All Blogs.md

 **Timeline: 2022 - Current**

-- [Hackwekend Session 0 - QRCode Vulnerabilities (Malicious QRCode gain access to reverse shell level)](https://hackmd.io/@XeusNguyen/BJJvZHOMj) - *About the vulnerable with QRCode, How we can gain access to victim machine and bypass QRCode*
+- [Hackwekend Session 0 - QRCode Vulnerabilities (Malicious QRCode gain access to reverse shell level)](https://hackmd.io/@XeusNguyen/BJJvZHOMj) - About the vulnerable with QRCode, How we can gain access to victim machine and bypass QRCode
-- [Hackwekend - Session 1 (Pentester web - Security Lab)](https://hackmd.io/@XeusNguyen/S1udpmwro) - *About the vulnerable machine is take a look and gain access to collecting flag (CTF)*
+- [Hackwekend - Session 1 (Pentester web - Security Lab)](https://hackmd.io/@XeusNguyen/S1udpmwro) - About the vulnerable machine is take a look and gain access to collecting flag (CTF)
-- [Hackwekend Session 2 - Information Security, Team and Phishing Attack](https://hackmd.io/@XeusNguyen/ryHkhL-e2) - *The session talk about what and why we have InfoSec and work like a team.
-Additional, Talk about Phishing Attack, Questions and how to reproduce*
+- [Hackwekend Session 2 - Information Security, Team and Phishing Attack](https://hackmd.io/@XeusNguyen/ryHkhL-e2) - The session talk about what and why we have InfoSec and work like a team.
+Additional, Talk about Phishing Attack, Questions and how to reproduce
-- [Hackwekend - Session 3 Attack and Exploit GraphQL ?](https://hackmd.io/@XeusNguyen/rJ0j0WR-p) - *Session is about GraphQL, Dangerous with technologies and some challenge to find flag with CTF style*
+- [Hackwekend - Session 3 Attack and Exploit GraphQL ?](https://hackmd.io/@XeusNguyen/rJ0j0WR-p) - Session is about GraphQL, Dangerous with technologies and some challenge to find flag with CTF style
-- [Hackwekend Session 4 - Cloud Security (AWS EKS)](https://hackmd.io/@XeusNguyen/H1sUc3CB6) *- Session is about AWS EKS Security, Vulnerable in K8s Cluster and Play CTF to figuring out what should need protected (EKS Cluster Game prod by Wiz.io)*
+- [Hackwekend Session 4 - Cloud Security (AWS EKS)](https://hackmd.io/@XeusNguyen/H1sUc3CB6) - Session is about AWS EKS Security, Vulnerable in K8s Cluster and Play CTF to figuring out what should need protected (EKS Cluster Game prod by Wiz.io)
-- [Hackwekend Session 5 - Cloud Security (AWS IAM Policy)](https://hackmd.io/@XeusNguyen/HkjGUFw-C) - *Session is about AWS IAM, How to authentication or bypass methodology to read and list contents inside the S3 bucket, learn more about `sns`, `sqs`, `cognito` services of AWS Cloud (Big IAM prod by Wiz.io)*
+- [Hackwekend Session 5 - Cloud Security (AWS IAM Policy)](https://hackmd.io/@XeusNguyen/HkjGUFw-C) - Session is about AWS IAM, How to authentication or bypass methodology to read and list contents inside the S3 bucket, learn more about `sns`, `sqs`, `cognito` services of AWS Cloud (Big IAM prod by Wiz.io)
-- [Hackwekend Session 6 - Cloud Security (Network and Red Team)](https://hackmd.io/@XeusNguyen/ByLqkK1zC) *- Session is about more than cloud security, but more approach to networking and red team methodology to recon, attack the target with unique way like `lateral movement`, `nfs`, `tcpdump`, `dnscan` and `istio`, `kyverno` on `kubernetes` ( K8slan prod by Wiz.io)*
+- [Hackwekend Session 6 - Cloud Security (Network and Red Team)](https://hackmd.io/@XeusNguyen/ByLqkK1zC) - Session is about more than cloud security, but more approach to networking and red team methodology to recon, attack the target with unique way like `lateral movement`, `nfs`, `tcpdump`, `dnscan` and `istio`, `kyverno` on `kubernetes` ( K8slan prod by Wiz.io)
+## Cyber 101

+>[!info]
+>Learn the fundamental knowledge about the internet, web-browser to get start into Information Security and also Cyber Security

+**Timeline: 2023 - Current**

+- [[Web fundamentals|Cyber 101 Session 1 - Web Fundamentals]]: Explores the foundational technologies of the World Wide Web, including HTTP/S, request/response lifecycles, and core web components.
+- [[Walking An Application|Cyber 101 Session 2 - Walking An Application]]: Covers methodologies for manually exploring a target application using built-in browser developer tools (Chrome, Firefox, or Brave) to analyze client-side logic.
+- [[Authentication Bypass|Cyber 101 Session 3 - Authentication Bypass]]: Focuses on identifying and exploiting flaws in authentication mechanisms to gain unauthorized access to protected resources.
+- [[Content Discovery|Cyber 101 Session 4 - Content Discovery]]: Introduces techniques and tools for uncovering hidden files, directories, and assets within a target web application.
+- [[Subdomain Enumeration|Cyber 101 Session 5 - Subdomain Enumeration]]: Details the process of identifying valid subdomains to map out a target's full attack surface through OSINT, DNS analysis, and VHost fuzzing.
+- [[Top 10 OWASP|Cyber 101 Session 6 - Top 10 OWASP]]: An in-depth look at the OWASP Top 10, the industry-standard framework for the most critical web application security risks.
 ## Vulnerable Research

 >[!info]